pjedge/longshot/README.md

 * various rust dependencies (automatically managed by cargo)

 ## installation
-Longshot will soon be available via [Bioconda](https://bioconda.github.io/) with a single command.
+Longshot will soon be available for install on [Bioconda](https://bioconda.github.io/) with a single command.

 In the meantime, Longshot can be compiled manually with these instructions: